21 Successful Companies Using React Native in 2025

 They chose to start their mobile journey with React Native back in 2015.
 The goal at that time, and now, was scalability.

-Originally having worked with React, Wix felt using React front-end developers to work on the Wix mobile app in React Native was a natural shift.
+Originally having worked with React, Wix felt that using React front-end developers to work on the Wix mobile app in React Native was a natural shift.
 Although the shift came with some challenges, Wix developers feel they have grown from overcoming them.

 12. Shopify